seasketch/geoprocessing/website/docs/gip/GIP-1-i18n.md

 Both `t()` and `Trans` can be used within the same file, whatever combination gets the job done.
 Notice that the `Trans` example includes an `i18nKey` property.
 This is useful for providing context for where this string is in the codebase, as you'll soon see in the extracted strings.
 You can do the same thing with the `t` functions using `t('myKey', 'stringValue')`.

-Once you've added new strings to your component or edited existing ones, and wrapped them in translation calls, you will then need to run `npm run translation:extract`.
+Once you've added new strings to your component or edited existing ones, and wrapped them in translation calls, you will then need to run `npm run extract:translation`.
 You should then see all new/changed english string updated in `src/i18n/lang/en/translation.json`.
 Here's an example project and its [translations](https://github.com/seasketch/azores-nearshore-reports/blob/main/src/i18n/lang/en/translation.json)

 Here is what should be the resulting extracted strings for translation: